joel-barajas/cikm2021-incrementality-testing/index.md

 We provide first-hand lessons based on the development of such a platform in a major combined DSP and ad network, and after running several tests for up to two months each over recent years.

+We elaborate more on the user privacy implications in online experimentation and incrementality testing.
+We aim to motivate the research community to focus on solutions under these emerging constraints.

 ## Outline and Presentations

 1. [slides](presentations/inc_testing_part_1.pdf) The basics: context and challenges